 Entomological surveillance planning tool (ESPT)

-The ESPT was developed, piloted, and iterated by the MEI and University of Notre Dame and is available in English, French, Portuguese, and Spanish.
-The full ESPT and its translations can be downloaded from the MEI toolkit.
-To support scale-up of the ESPT, the MEI will also develop and pilot a user-friendly web-based application of the ESPT in 2021-2022.
+The ESPT was developed, piloted, and iterated by the MEI and University of Notre Dame and is available as a PDF document in English, French, Portuguese, Spanish, and Farsi, or as an interactive software application.
+The full ESPT in its various forms can be downloaded from the MEI Malaria Elimination Toolkit.
+Programmatic use cases of the ESPT in Mozambique, Namibia, and Panama are also available.